Caspia/npm-populate/README.md

 ```
 node npmInstall.js
 ```
-Some of the modules in moduleList.txt rely on a functional git either explicitly or explicitly.
+Some of the modules in moduleList.txt rely on a functional git either implicitly or explicitly.
 Running this program in a bash command prompt installed using a standard Windows git install works well.